 Here's one definition.
 Quick check: if your characters eat meat, wear leather, or ride horses, they're not vegan.

-Follow the industry standard format defined by William Shunn.
+Follow an anonymized version of the industry standard format defined by William Shunn.
 He has templates available, or you can use ours.
 We prefer a proportional, serif font like Cambria or Caladea.
 Use italics for emphasis, not underlining.
 Use smart/curly quotes.
 Do not include your name anywhere in the document.If you do, the story will be rejected, and you'll have to wait a week to submit it again.